Apurba-Nath-cpu/Todo/README.md

 # Todo App

-This App has the functionality to:
+This Todo App has the functionality to:
 1. Fetch data from API endpoint and display them in tabulated manner.
 2. Categorise tasks as completed or Incomplete.
 3. Edit the completion status of each task.